 - Prescribing a medication that is dangerous for the patient due to the patient’s health condition or because of an interaction with another drug the patient is taking

 It is not uncommon for a nurse, doctor, or pharmacist to confuse drug names – this is one of the leading causes of medical errors in New Jersey.

 Medical professionals in New Jersey have a legal duty to act with a high level of care when treating patients; if they fail to exercise the same level of care that another medical profession in the same situation would, they have committed an act of malpractice, and they can, and should be, held liable.

-Receiving Compensation for the Injuries You Have Suffered
+Obtaining Compensation for Injuries Suffered

 Our Experienced New Jersey Malpractice Attorneys Are Ready to Go to Work for You

 At Wilentz, our experienced New Jersey malpractice attorneys understand what you are going through, and know what it takes to build a successful case.
 There is nothing more terrifying than being injured by a medical professional you have entrusted to improve your health.
-To learn more about medical malpractice laws in New Jersey and your associated rights, contact our experienced legal team today by phone, or fill out our online form for your initial and free consultation.
+To learn more about medical malpractice laws in New Jersey and your associated rights, contact our experienced legal team today by phone, or fill out our online form for your initial and free case evaluation.